 BAZAAR58, GERECHTIGKEITSGASSE 58

 If you’re looking for a witty gift, creative decorative item, or small treat, you’re sure to find it at Chat Noir.
-For 40 years, the store has been selling all kinds of postcards, posters, decorations, and gifts.
+For over 40 years, the store has been selling all kinds of postcards, posters, decorations, and gifts.
 The many fun little things you’ll discover while browsing will never fail to put a smile on your face – for this reason alone, we can highly recommend a visit.
 And at the store’s little sister, Le Petit Chat Noir at 4 Theaterplatz, you’ll find everything a child’s heart desires, whether it’s colourful wooden toy boats, friendship books with cute animal pictures, or kindergarten bags with adventurous space motifs.

 CHAT NOIR, MARKTGASSE 53